 Section 4.
 Support of Pastor: The Pastor shall be supported according to his needs, either by freewill offerings or by stated allowance as shall be decided upon by the Directors and/or Elders in its regular business sessions.

-The Vice-President of the Corporation shall also be an Elder.
+The Vice-President of the established church shall also be an Elder.
 He must be one who is trusted by the pastor with adequate business and leadership gifts to take charge of the Pastor/President’s absence.
 He shall be appointed by the Pastor and ratified by the Elders.

 Directors shall be appointed by the Pastor and ratified by the Elders.
 The Board of Elders shall fill the office of Directors and officers of the Church when qualified persons are lacking to fill such positions.

 The Board of Elders shall be appointed by the Pastor.
 There shall not be less than three (3) and no more than five (5).
 They are to be called upon to fill the pulpit, to pray for the sick, visit newcomers, shut-ins, absentees, and hospital visitation.
 They shall also, along with the Pastor, seek God’s direction for the church, and support the pastor in the vision given him by God, in the church’s present and future ministry.
 Elders shall remain so until they resign or are deemed unfit.